 Below is a simple flowchart that sets out whether or not you are likely to be affected by ESOS phase 2 or SECR:

-- SECR supersedes the Carbon Reduction Commitment (CRC).
+- SECR superseded the Carbon Reduction Commitment (CRC).
 ESOS is in its 2nd period.

 SECR takes the place the reporting requirements of the CRC, which ended on 31st March 2019.
 However, SECR required annual reporting whereas ESOS is four yearly (current ESOS deadline is 5th December 2019.
 Both contains significantly different reporting requirements.

 - The scope of compliance has changed